peasy/Peasy.NET/README.md

         }
     }

-Almost done -  Peasy supports "async all way", which means that we need to tell the PersonService that we'll need the insert command to participate in an async workflow:
+Almost done -  Peasy supports "async all the way", which means that we need to tell the PersonService that we'll need the insert command to participate in an async workflow:

     public class PersonService : Peasy.Core.ServiceBase<Person, int>
     {